delawaremathguy/ShoppingList15/README.md

     - additionally, all exposed properties of `Item` and `Location` instances are now read-only properties, which means that SwiftUI views must go through the dataManager to make changes.  in theory, we could even vend not the actual (class) Core Data objects, but read-only, struct representations of them, and wouldn't that make SwiftUI very, very happy!

     - and, just for good measure, all my previous "identifiable" sheets and alerts have been replaced by more direct uses of iOS 15 style `.sheet()` and `.alert()` modifiers.

-* (*17 May*) fixed issue with multiple Unknown Locations (an initialization oversight).  however, once you open the app for the first time on a second device (when using the cloud), it's possible that you will create an on-device Unknown Location before then discovering an Unknown Location already exists.  the problem is solvable ... but i'll not go there for now.
+* (*17 May*) Fixed an issue with multiple Unknown Locations (an initialization oversight).
+However, once you open the app for the first time on a second device (when using the cloud), it's possible that you will create an on-device Unknown Location before then discovering an Unknown Location already exists in the cloud.
+The problem is solvable ... but i'll not go there for now.
-* (*17 May*) cleaned up code in AddNewLocationView (although still a little quirky)
+* (*17 May*) Cleaned up code in AddNewLocationView (although still a little quirky)
-* (*16 May*) implementation of DataManager and re-tooled MVVM looking very good, but still some cleaning and testing to do.
+* (*16 May*) Implementation of DataManager and re-tooled MVVM design is off to a good start, but there is still development, cleaning, and testing to do.
+Note that all new development is being done on the `MVVM` branch and not on the `master` branch, so be sure to "checkout" the new branch to use it. (*If you get a save/stash change message before switching branches, just do it -- I continue having trouble with the .xcuserstate file, and i will probably add a .gitignore file.
+If you get an "unable to switch branch" error, please let me know*.)

 Please be sure to consult the ChangeLog below for a list of all updates since the initial release of the project on 23 December, 2021.